No-fault divorce: Sweden

-Swedish law does not include a showing-of-fault requirement for divorce.
+Swedish divorce law does not include a requirement to show fault.
 The couple can file for divorce together or one party can file alone.
 If one party does not wish to get divorced or if they have children under 16 living at home, there is a required contemplation period of 6 to 12 months.
-During this period, they stay married and the request must be confirmed after the waiting period for the divorce to go through.
+During this period, they stay married and the request must be confirmed for the divorce to be finalized.

 United Kingdom

 The fault-based system as used in England and Wales prior to 2022 had been reported in the media as unnecessarily provocative, in that couples had to appropriate blame for the marriage breakdown.
 The family justice system followed the Children Act 1989 Part 1 Section 1, which states "the child's welfare shall be the court's paramount consideration" when a court determines any question with respect to the upbringing of a child.

-Following years of campaigning by the legal community, parliament passed the Divorce, Dissolution and Separation Act 2020, which came into force on 6 April 2022, under which a spouse only has to declare to the court, without having to prove fault or separation, that their marriage has irretrievably broken down.
+Following years of campaigning by the legal community, Parliament passed the Divorce, Dissolution and Separation Act 2020, which came into force on 6 April 2022, under which a spouse only has to declare to the court, without having to prove fault or separation, that their marriage has irretrievably broken down.
 This reform also applies to dissolving a civil partnership.

 Scotland permits de facto no-fault divorce under certain grounds set out by the Divorce (Scotland) Act 1976 (as amended by the Family Law (Scotland) Act 2006).
-One example where no-fault divorce is allowed in Scotland is when a couple proves they have resided separately for at least a year and non-fault divorce can therefore be granted with the consent of the other party.
+One example is when a couple proves they have resided separately for at least a year and no-fault divorce can therefore be granted with the consent of the other party.

 United States

 Today, every state plus the District of Columbia permits no-fault divorce, though requirements for obtaining a no-fault divorce vary.
 California was the first U.S. state to enact a no-fault divorce law.
 Its law was signed by Governor Ronald Reagan, a divorced and remarried former movie actor, and came into effect in 1970.
-New York was the last state to enact a no-fault divorce law; that law was passed in 2010.
+New York was the last state to enact a no-fault divorce law, in 2010.

 Before no-fault divorce was available, spouses seeking divorce would often allege false grounds for divorce.
 Removing the incentive to perjure was one motivation for the no-fault movement.

 In the states of Wisconsin, Oregon, Washington, Nevada, Nebraska, Montana, Missouri, Minnesota, Michigan, Kentucky, Kansas, Illinois, Iowa, Indiana, Hawaii, Florida, Colorado and California, a person seeking a divorce is not permitted to allege a fault-based ground (e.g. adultery, abandonment or cruelty).